diegosanchezp/mp3split/README.md

 mp3split testsong.mp3 tracklist.txt
 ```

-Will output the current information to `stdout`
+It will output information about the created split files to `stdout`

 ```
 === Begin to create mp3 split files ===